intertect/intertect/src/content/lesson_3/part_4.md

 # Latch API Reference
 This is left here as a reference to refer to:

+- For any latch set to `undefined`, we assume the pipeline stage reading from this latch is to be skipped.
 - `latches.if_id` (IF/ID latch): Must be the `unsigned 32-bit` binary instruction!
 Remember once
   again to call `ToUint32(x)` on whatever binary result you get before storing it in the latch
 - `latches.id_ex` (ID/EX latch): Construct an object that has the following fields/values: